-You are waking up in an alleyway as the sounds of traffic and people moving about increase.
+You are waking up in an alleyway as the sounds of traffic and people moving about get louder.
 You found an inconspicuous area that kept you safe and allowed you some rest.
 You think about your situation, realizing things can spiral out of control in what seems like an instant.
-But it started probably more than a year ago…
+But it started probably more than a year ago.

-You were stressing about a relationship problem and losing sleep consistently, as a result you were late more often, and when you were at work your performance was clearly decreasing.
-Because of this, and the strict work environment you were fired.
-It took about 3 weeks or so, to find a new job, as a result, you became a month behind on everything.
-You used credit cards to float yourself, but you weren’t able to get paid for another 2 to 3 weeks due to being new in their payroll system.
+You were stressing about a relationship problem and losing sleep consistently.
+As a result, you were late more often, and when you were at work, your performance was clearly diminishing.
+Because of this and the strict work environment, you were fired.
+It took about three weeks or so to find a new job, and as a result, you became a month behind on everything.
+You used credit cards to float.
+You wouldn’t get paid for another 2–3 weeks due to being new in the payroll system.

-When you are struck with a series of really bad events, and have landed in a bad predicament you’re in a hole and have to work three times as hard to get out.
-Often along with it is a host of strong and debilitating emotions, especially when there are relationships involved.
-When a negative spiral hits, you just want to ball up into a corner and sleep the troubles and pain away.
+When you are struck with a series of tragic events and have landed in a predicament, you’re in a hole and have to work three times as hard to get out.
+Often, along with it is a host of strong and debilitating emotions, especially when there are relationships involved.
+Facing this negative spiral, you just want to ball up into a corner and sleep the troubles and pain away.

 The thing is, unfortunate events have a similar parallel to fortunate or positive events.
-They compound onto each other; someone having a successful trend could easily keep swinging upward.
-We’re always on the verge of a single simple mistake or random unfortunate event starting that downward spiral.
+They compound onto each other.
+Someone having a successful trend could easily keep swinging upward.
+We’re always on the verge of a single simple mistake or random unfortunate event that could start that downward spiral.

-Simply forgetting to change oil in your car could end with a blown engine, to not being able to travel to work on time, to losing your job, to not being able to pay other bills, to having bad credit, to not be able to pay for child care, to being slated for eviction, to taking an illegal job to get a quick win, to going to jail.
-For those in nice conditions this sounds extreme, but the sad fact is, when living paycheck to paycheck this isn’t as far fetched as it sounds.
-Something like this can literally happen in a couple months with just a couple bad decisions or events along the way.
+Simply forgetting to change the oil in your car could result in a blown engine leading to not being able to get to work on time, to losing your job, to not being able to pay for child care or other bills, to having bad credit, to being slated for eviction, to taking an illegal job to get a quick win, to going to jail.
+For those in nice conditions, this sounds extreme, but the sad fact is, when living paycheck to paycheck, this isn’t as far-fetched as it sounds.
+Something like this can happen in a couple of months with just a few bad decisions or events along the way.

-This negative compounding effect is extremely dangerous, and is likely how many of us get ourselves into bad predicaments.
+This negative compounding effect is extremely dangerous and is likely how many of us get ourselves into these predicaments.

 For those in homeless situations in a wealthy country, there is an extremely high possibility that the series of events that occurred could have been and can be overcome.
 You can’t go a mile in any major US city without encountering a help wanted sign.
 A homeless person without any major mental conditions or drug addictions is likely not at rock bottom.

-True rock bottom is mental conditions, disease, famine, war, drugs and impoverished societies.
-Anything else, and we have very little reason to not take the time to break out of the negative spiral.
+True rock bottom is mental conditions, disease, famine, war, drugs, and impoverished societies.
+We can recover from anything else, and we have very little reason not to break out of the negative spiral.

 Yet, typically when we talk about rock bottom, we aren’t using it in that extreme context.
-We are usually talking about our mental rock bottom.
-The point to which we can’t take anymore mentally or emotionally.
-Something gives, something breaks inside of us and we either change for the worst or change for the better.
+We are usually talking about our mental rock bottom – the point when we can’t take anymore mentally or emotionally.
+Something gives, something breaks inside of us, and we either change for the worse or change for the better.

 The interesting thing about mental rock bottom is that it is very different for everyone.
-One person’s rock bottom for change could be going to jail, another could be almost dying, another could be having to live with their parents after moving out.
+One person’s rock bottom for change could be going to jail.
+For another, it could be almost dying.
+And for another, it could be having to live with their parents after moving out.
 It’s all a matter of personal perspective.

 Drowning in Emotional Chaos

-The problem is, the bodily reactions to a high priority alarm is similar whether it’s losing a football game or losing a job.
+The problem is, the bodily reactions to a high priority alarm are similar, whether it’s losing a football game or losing a job.
 Fear of speaking in public has a similar bodily reaction to fear from being hunted by a killer ape.
-Of course we typically have the ability to realize this and while we may be petrified, sweating, unable to think about anything other than the threat of being on stage, we won’t typically run off and hide.
+Of course, we typically have the ability to realize this, and while we may be petrified, sweating, and unable to think about anything other than the threat of being on stage, we won’t typically run off and hide.

-Imagine if however that fear was mixed with constant anger, sadness and disgust all at once?
-Plus instead of a singular simple problem like being on stage and presenting, you have to figure out how will you get your bills paid, how will you have enough money for food, where will you live next.
+However, imagine if that fear was mixed with constant anger, sadness, and disgust all at once?
+Plus, instead of a singular simple problem like being on stage and presenting, you have to figure out how you will get your bills paid, how you will have enough money for food, and where you will live next.
 Then imagine having a family member or significant other also feeling emotional and having to interact or argue with them.
-Then add in a simple addiction, nicotine, alcohol, caffeine and go a day without it.
+Then add in a simple addiction – nicotine, alcohol, caffeine – and go a day without it.
 The emotional burden of all of those factors essentially becomes the same as cornering a wild animal.

 Tame the Beast

 Find a quiet place.
-Thinking sanely, is the most difficult part since the emotions have been consistently bombarding you with various thoughts and feelings.
+Thinking sanely is the most difficult part since the emotions have been consistently bombarding you with various thoughts and feelings.
 If your mind is in chaos, remove yourself from any stimuli, somewhere you can focus your thoughts and take a few minutes.
-We aren’t trying to be a zen master or anything.
-We can’t expect our emotions and thoughts to ever quiet down completely, but literally taking no action for a couple minutes should be enough for you to take the next real step.
+We aren’t trying to be a Zen master.
+We can’t expect our emotions and thoughts to ever quiet down completely, but taking no action for a couple of minutes should be enough for you to take the next real step.

 Introspect at least three levels deep.
 For those not used to introspection, often we focus on the symptoms or causes outside of our control.
-Instead we want to focus on ways we can avoid the situations in the future, which ultimately can lead us to how to change our current situation.
+Instead, we want to focus on ways we can avoid the situations in the future, which ultimately can lead us to how to change our current situation.
 In our scenario, the first level: We got evicted because we lost our job twice and didn’t pay rent for too many months.
-The second level: We didn’t pay rent because we didn’t have enough income to support when we lost our job, and when we did have one, it was too little to dig out of the hole.
+The second level: We didn’t pay rent because we didn’t have enough income to support our job losses, and when we did have one, it was too little to dig out of the hole.
 Third level: We lost our job once because we weren’t getting enough sleep and were too preoccupied with relationship problems.

 Find the light, the north star.
-Emotions are all about balance, the negative emotions you’ve encountered should always have a light at the end of the tunnel.
-The north star is a way to always know how to navigate.
-Some form of hope whether it’s a month, a year, or ten or more years away.
-This is the most important step of rock bottom, we can’t really find this light if we’re jaded by chaotic emotions, if we haven’t acknowledged our emotions and our responsibilities.
-If you cannot find a positive light, you will almost certainly sink, crash and burn.
-This is your life line.
+Emotions are all about balance.
+The negative emotions you’ve encountered should always have a light at the end of the tunnel.
+The north star is a way to always know how to navigate – some form of hope, whether it’s a month, a year, or ten or more years away.
+This is the most important step of rock bottom.
+We can’t find this light if we’re jaded by chaotic emotions, if we haven’t acknowledged our emotions and our responsibilities.
+If you cannot find a positive light, you will almost certainly sink, crash, and burn.
+This is your lifeline.
 This is what you look to as you fight out of your predicament.
 If you cannot find it, quiet your mind and create it.
 Paint the ideal situation and use that as your light.
-If you can’t see it, it’s because you don’t believe it is possible, break those chains.
+If you can’t see it, it’s because you don’t believe it is possible; break those chains.
 This is not an option.
 See the possible in the impossible.

 Attack the problems.
 Once you’ve done those steps well, you are ready to attack the problems.
 Each one of the problems could take long amounts of time to resolve.
-As such, you have to plan things out such that you can get small victories to help you along the way and also such that those that cause the most emotional chaos are addressed first.
-Prioritizing the problems you attack are imperative to breaking out of the spiral.
+As such, you have to plan things out so that you can get small victories to help you along the way and also so that those problems that cause the most emotional chaos are addressed first.
+Prioritizing the problems you attack is imperative to breaking out of the spiral.

 You may have to toil away for years to get out of a negative rut due to a bad life hand.
-Where someone else, could have been born into riches who doesn’t have to worry about wiping their own butt.
+Where someone else could have been born into riches and doesn’t have to worry about wiping their own butt.
 The thing is, getting stuck thinking about another’s perfect situation is exactly the type of thinking that will keep you in the downward spiral.

 “Life isn’t fair.
 It’s just fairer than death.” – William Goldman